 Super Bowl champion and All Pro wide receiver Keyshawn Johnson is a Los Angeles-based NFL analyst who appears on SportsCenter and ESPN’s NFL studio shows.
 He joined the company in 2007 as an analyst the same day he announced his retirement from the National Football League.
-This fall, Johnson will also assume a new regular daily host role for ESPNLA 710 AM, ESPN’s owned radio station in Los Angeles.
+Since 2016, Johnson has been the daily host for ESPNLA 710 AM, ESPN’s owned radio station in Los Angeles.

 Johnson was a member of ESPN’s Sunday NFL Countdown and Monday Night Countdown shows from 2007-2015.
 During that time he also contributed to Super Bowl week coverage and other events.
 In 2016, the Southern California native and resident transitioned to his new Los Angeles-based role.

 Johnson made his ESPN debut as a guest analyst (while still a member of the Carolina Panthers) on the main set during the 2007 NFL Draft.
 He has served as a guest host on ESPN and ESPN Radio programs.
 His on-air contributions have extended beyond football through personality and issue-oriented features and as part of major event coverage on both ESPN and ABC, including the SportsCenter Who’s Now series in 2007 during which he, Kirk Herbstreit and Michael Wilbon helped determine the “Ultimate Sports Star.”